Celebrities

 The Next Generation

-“I grew up eating them,” said Fany Gerson of Fan-Fan Doughnuts, who often started her mornings growing up in Mexico City with a concha.
-She sees its rise as part of a broader shift.
-“Mexico is so influential in the U.S., and in the last decade Mexico City has become one of the most popular places to visit.
-The concha feels familiar, and like a donut, it’s a canvas for flavor.”
+"I grew up eating them," said Fany Gerson of Fan-Fan Doughnuts, who often began her mornings in Mexico City with a concha.
+She views its growing popularity as part of a larger cultural shift.
+"Mexico is so influential in the U.S., and in the last decade Mexico City has become one of the most popular places to visit.
+The concha feels familiar, and like a donut, it's a canvas for flavor."

-At a recent pop-up in Barcelona, Gerson baked hibiscus-vanilla conchas filled with passion fruit curd, black sesame conchas with horchata cream, and corn masa conchas filled with fresh corn custard.
+At a recent Barcelona pop-up, Gerson showcased hibiscus-vanilla conchas with passion fruit curd, black sesame versions with horchata cream, and corn masa conchas filled with fresh corn custard.

-“There is a new wave of bakers doing conchas,” said Ellen Ramos, pastry chef at Santa Canela in Los Angeles, part of the Muy Salsa restaurant group.
-Inspired by East LA institutions like El Águila Bakery, where she grew up, Ramos reimagines traditional recipes with flavors like cookies and cream, orange blossom, and speculoos.
-The bakery has become so popular that they plan on opening two more locations in California and a kiosk in Burbank Airport.
+"There is a new wave of bakers doing conchas," said Ellen Ramos, pastry chef at Santa Canela in Los Angeles, part of the Muy Salsa restaurant group.
+Drawing inspiration from East LA landmarks like El Águila Bakery, where she grew up, Ramos creates contemporary flavors including cookies and cream, orange blossom, and speculoos.
+The bakery's success has fueled expansion plans for two additional California locations and a Burbank Airport kiosk.

-Ramos welcomes the experimentation—even the croissant hybrids.
-“It’s okay to push boundaries,” she said.
-“The concha is a way to carry tradition through our own lens so it lives on.”
+Ramos embraces experimentation—even croissant hybrids.
+"It's okay to push boundaries," she said.
+"The concha is a way to carry tradition through our own lens so it lives on."

 Where to Find Contemporary Conchas Around the Country